BorelEnzo/BorelEnzo.github.io/CTFs/cronosCTF_18/lost_treasure/index.md

 > ```

 I made the assumption that they were related to the theme of the piracy.
-I then gpep'd rockyou in this way and run the script:
+I then grep'd rockyou in this way and run the script:

 > ```sh
->% grep ~/Documents/hacking/rockyou.txt -ie pirate > pirate.txt
+>% grep rockyou.txt -ie pirate > pirate.txt
 >% run brute.py
 > ohs pirate
 > 0 0 0 f864ae468a